Sheffield Botanical Gardens: History

-The gardens were designed by Robert Marnock and first opened in 1836.
-The most notable feature of the gardens are the Grade II* listed glass pavilions, restored and reopened in 2003.
+The most notable feature of the gardens are the Grade II* listed glass pavilions by Benjamin Broomhead Taylor, restored and reopened in 2003.
 Other notable structures are the main gateway, the south entrance lodge and a bear pit containing an 8' tall steel statue of an American Black Bear called Robert the Bear.
 In the rose garden is a bronze sculpture "Pan: Spirit of the Wood", a gift in 1934 from Sir Charles Clifford, owner of the Sheffield Telegraph and Star, to the city.
 The sculptor is not known.